spurtcms/Docuno-nextjs-theme/README.md

 ```bash
 npm run dev
 ```
-Your knowledge base should be up and running on [http://localhost:3000!](http://localhost:3000!)
+Your blog should be up and running on [http://localhost:3000!](http://localhost:3000!)

 ## Step 3.
 Run Next.js in production mode
 ```bash
 npm run prod
 ```

 ## Feedback and Questions
 If you have feedback or questions about this starter, please use the Github Issues on this repo, [(https://github.com/spurtcms/knowledge-base/issues)]